 Suffering a long-term disability can lead to many changes in your life – including how much your family has to spend on health care.
 Another significant financial blow could be the loss of your job.
 Hope is available for people with long-term disabilities in Maryland.
 A few different earning opportunities may exist, such as programs through the state or federal governments.
 You may also have long-term disability insurance to offset the costs.
 Navigating long-term disability benefits may take help from a long-term disability attorney.
+Legal help with long-term disability is very different from getting legal help for a car crash.
+That is because of the types of insurance coverage and what is required as proof.
+So it’s important to know how disability insurance plays a part in how much recovery you get.

 Long-term disability is a type of insurance your employer may offer as part of an employee benefits package.
 You could also purchase long-term disability insurance on your own.
 This insurance policy can reimburse you for most of your salary if something happens and you cannot work.
 Most long-term disability insurance plans will reimburse 50 to 70% of the employee’s previous salary during the disability period.
 Obtaining a settlement for a disability claim through this type of insurance takes a few requirements.